paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-087-federal-lands-recreation-enhancement.md

 (12) **Chapter 10 of title 5** — A Recreation Resource Advisory Committee is subject to the provisions of chapter 10 of title 5.

-**(e) Miscellaneous administrative provisions regarding recreation fees and recreation passes**

-(1) **Notice of entrance fees, standard amenity recreation fees, and passes** — The Secretary shall post clear notice of any entrance fee, standard amenity recreation fee, and available recreation passes at appropriate locations in each unit or area of a Federal land management agency where an entrance fee or a standard amenity recreation fee is charged.
-The Secretary shall include such notice in publications distributed at the unit or area.

-(2) **Notice of recreation fee projects** — To the extent practicable, the Secretary shall post clear notice of locations where work is performed using recreation fee or recreation pass revenues collected under this chapter.

 ### Statutory Notes

 #### References in Text
-This chapter, referred to in subsecs. (a), (b), (d)(1)(B), and (e)(2), was in the original “this Act”, and was translated as reading “this title”, meaning title VIII of div.
+This chapter, referred to in subsecs. (a), (b), and (d)(1)(B), was in the original “this Act”, and was translated as reading “this title”, meaning title VIII of div.
 J of Pub.
 L. 108–447, Dec.
 8, 2004, 118 Stat.
 3377, known as the Federal Lands Recreation Enhancement Act, to reflect the probable intent of Congress.
 For complete classification of title VIII to the Code, see Short Title note set out under [section 6801 of this title](./chapter-087-federal-lands-recreation-enhancement.md#section-6801) and Tables.

 #### Amendments
+2025—Subsec. (d)(5)(A).
+Pub.
+L. 118–234, § 225(1), substituted “12” for “11”.

+Subsec. (d)(5)(D)(ii).
+Pub.
+L. 118–234, § 225(2)(A), substituted “Four” for “Three” in introductory provisions.

+Subsec. (d)(5)(D)(ii)(IV).
+Pub.
+L. 118–234, § 225(2)(B), added subcl.
+(IV).

+Subsec. (d)(8).
+Pub.
+L. 118–234, § 225(3), substituted “Six” for “Eight”.

+Subsec. (e).
+Pub.
+L. 118–234, § 311(c), struck out subsec. (e) which authorized the Secretary to post clear notice of any entrance fee, standard amenity recreation fee, and available recreation passes and clear notice of locations where work is performed using recreation fee or recreation pass revenues collected.

 2022—Subsec. (d)(12).
 Pub.
 L. 117–286 substituted “Chapter 10 of title 5” for “Federal Advisory Committee Act” in heading and “chapter 10 of title 5.” for “the Federal Advisory Committee Act (5 U.S.C.
 App.).” in text.

 #### Change of Name